Friends

 Sustainable tourism is a big, broad topic.
 And a very important one.

 At Follow Alice, it's something we talk about a lot.
-The reason is that we want to be involved in meaningful, responsible adventure tourism.
+The reason for this is that we want to be involved in meaningful, responsible adventure tourism.

 We want to offer an excellent travel operator service that is part of the solution, not the problem!

 More specifically, at Follow Alice we want to ensure we're benefitting the local economy, and helping local entrepreneurs to succeed.
-We also want to ensure we're protecting the beautiful (and often fragile) environments and wildlife we're encouraging people to visit.
+We also want to ensure we're protecting the beautiful (and often fragile) environments and wildlife we are encouraging people to visit.

 Tash and Chris